anywhichway/nano-memoize/README.md

 We were puzzled about the multiple argument performance on `fast-memoize` given its stated goal of being the "fastest possible".
 We discovered that the default caching and serialization approach used by fast-memoize only performs well for single argument functions for two reasons:

-1) It uses `toJSON` to create a key for an entire argument list.
+1) It uses `JSON.stringify` to create a key for an entire argument list.
 This can be slow.

 2) Because a single key is generated for all arguments when perhaps only the first argument differs in a call, a lot of extra work is done.
 The `moize` and `micro-memoize` approach adopted by `nano-memoize` is far faster for multiple arguments.